TendTo/rules_doxygen/README.md

 doxygen_extension = use_extension("@rules_doxygen//:extensions.bzl", "doxygen_extension")

 # Download doxygen version 1.10.0 on linux
-doxygen_extension.version(
+doxygen_extension.configuration(
     version = "1.10.0",
     sha256 = "dcfc9aa4cc05aef1f0407817612ad9e9201d9bf2ce67cecf95a024bba7d39747",
     platform = "linux",
 )
 # Use the local doxygen installation on mac
-doxygen_extension.version(
+doxygen_extension.configuration(
     version = "0.0.0",
     platform = "mac",
 )
+# Use the doxygen provided executable on mac-arm
+doxygen_extension.configuration(
+    executable = "@@//path/to/doxygen:doxygen",
+    platform = "mac-arm",
+)
-# Since no configuration has been provided, windows will fallback to the default version
+# Since no configuration has been provided, all other platforms will fallback to the default version

 use_repo(doxygen_extension, "doxygen")
 ```